rppicomidi/pico_usb_host_troubleshooting/README.md

 That is not very helpful, I know.
 Sometimes, hope is plan.

-## Software Issues
+## USB Host Software Issues
 This section assumes you have already solved basic software issues like program compile issues, memory leaks, basic software logic issues, and so on.
 The focus is on what can go wrong between a USB Host and a USB Device that can cause the Host and Device to not communicate properly.

-### Device USB Descriptors
+### A USB Device's Descriptors
-The first thing a USB Host does when you connect a USB Device to it is reset the USB Device and read the USB Device and Configuration Descriptors from the Device.
+One of the first things a USB Host does when you connect a USB Device to it is read the USB Device Descriptor and Configuration Descriptors from the device.
 Descriptors are data structures stored within each USB Device.
 The descriptors describe what the device capabilities and requirements are.
-The host reads the descriptors to determine if the host hardware and software support the requirements spelled out in the descriptors, and to determine what to expect the device is able to do based on its capabilities.
+The USB Host reads the descriptors to determine if the host hardware and software support the requirements spelled out in the descriptors, and to determine what to expect the device is able to do based on its capabilities.

 Unlike a PC, Mac or other computer, an embedded USB host usually only supports a limited number of device types.
 For example, some basic MIDI Host projects only support USB Hubs and USB MIDI 1.0 devices.
-If you plug a device that your Host project does not support, the host will not be able to do much with the device.
+If you plug in a device that your USB Host project does not support, the host will not be able to do much with the device.

+Many incompatibility issues between a USB Host and connected device can be predicted by a mismatch between the USB Device's descriptors and the USB Host's support of the device.

 ### Dumping the USB Descriptors of a USB Device
 Reading USB descriptors is something every computer with a USB port can do.
 Just connect